kvbc/rylang/docs/spec.md

     -   LF
     -   CR
     -   CRLF
--   The source code is written in the UTF-8 encoding.
+-   The source code is written in the UTF-8 character encoding.

 ## 1.1.
 Names {#names}